Diversity, Equity, and Belonging

 Just wanted to say how impressed I was with the MLK celebration.
 As native Atlantans, we hold King’s legacy in the highest esteem, and we are glad to see the intellectual and creative sophistication with which this celebration has engaged his legacy.

-DR. Al-YASHA WILLIAMS, current parent and Spelman College PRofessor oF PHILOSOPHY AND RELIGIOUS STUDIES
+DR. Al-YASHA WILLIAMS, former parent and Spelman College PRofessor oF PHILOSOPHY AND RELIGIOUS STUDIES

 Texts from the SAS Curriculum